Vers le site du M�morial de la Shoah Retour � la page d'accueil g�n�rale

 Of the one who transmits,

-Of the one who keeps this memory alive.
+Of the one who maintains this memory.

 It must be revived even, by relaying him and the others, by taking on this same burden,